 - Can make 2 coffees at once

 - Very little customization available

 - No P.E.P. technology

-As the most stripped-back offering from Jura, the ENA Micro 5 only makes 6 drinks – ristretto, espresso, and black coffee.
+As one of the most stripped-back offerings from Jura, the ENA Micro 5 only makes 6 drinks – ristretto, espresso, and black coffee.
 Or 2 of these at once.
 This gives it a total of 6 different drinks for which you can adjust the amount of coffee used between 6 and 10g.

 That is the sum total of customization options on the ENA Micro 5 one-touch automatic coffee machine.